 We are a group of scientists (currently consisting of those with backgrounds in wildlife ecology, physics, biostatistics, materials science, data science, and epidemiology/public health) who are concerned about the impact of climate change and environmental justice.

-We are a nascent group which is planning to do work in the following areas:
+We work in the following areas:

 We are open to other ideas!